Get CactusVPN for $3.5/mo!

 OpenVPN is both a VPN protocol and software that uses VPN techniques to secure point-to-point and site-to-site connections.
 Currently, it’s one of the most popular VPN protocols among VPN users.

-Programmed by James Yonan and released in 2001, OpenVPN is one of the only open-source VPN protocols that also has its own open-source application (SoftEther being the other one).
+Programmed by James Yonan and released in 2001, OpenVPN is one of the only open-source VPN protocols that also has its own open-source application (WireGuard and SoftEther being the other ones).

 When OpenVPN handles encryption and authentication, it uses the OpenSSL library quite extensively.
 Also, OpenVPN can use either UDP (User Datagram Protocol) or TCP (Transmission Control Protocol) to transmit data.